Helping your doctor recognize and understand your histamine intolerance

 This information should help you to better identify where your histamine load is coming from, and why those antihistamines you’ve been taking for so long simply don’t work as they should.
 To understand this, we’re going to talk about histamine receptors for a minute.

-Getting into the science of histamine intolerance
+The science of histamine intolerance

 The histamine receptors in question are located on various cells that, when histamine locks into them, elicit a specific response.
 There are four receptors, conveniently labelled H1-H4, which spread throughout the body depending on what histamine reaction is caused, and where(4).